FEMA Hadn't Ordered Ventilators. Manufacturers Forged Ahead Anyway

 In late February, the government announced it would buy hundreds of millions of protective face masks, an order that has since been finalized.
 The Department of Health and Human Services noted that its order gave manufacturers "the guarantee that they will not be left with excess supplies if private sector orders are cancelled once the Covid-19 response subsides."

-But February and much of March passed without any such guarantee for ventilator makers.
+But February and much of March passed without any such guarantee for ventilator-makers.

 When the government did act, the announcements were confusing and sometimes contradictory.